 - Is an academic entrepreneur a possibility?
 What does this role look like?
 Is this role desirable?

 - How can academics and practitioners collaborate to create meaningful and useful research?

 SCIENTIFIC & ORGANIZING COMMITTEE Prof Neil Sipe | A/Prof Caryl Bosman | Dr Sebastien Darchen | Dr Dorina Pojani | Ms Stephanie Wyeth | Ms Laurel Johnson

 ABSTRACTS are due Friday 29 March [extended to Monday 15 April].
 Download and use the provided abstract template.
 Submit abstracts via email to ANZAPS2019@gmail.com.
 In the abstract, address one of the sub themes listed above.
 Notifications of abstract acceptance will be sent by Friday 3 May.
 The accepted abstracts are published in a Special Issue of UQ|UP Research Paper series (ISSN 2651-916X).

 PAPERS The authors of selected abstracts will be invited to contribute full papers to a Special Issue of Australian Planner.
 The invitations will be sent by 15 July.
 Only the selected authors will be contacted.

-PRESENTATIONS The conference format will include standard 20 minute presentations as well as 3 minute thesis presentations and an exploratory workshop.
-HDR students (PhD & MPhil) are strongly encouraged to submit for a 3 minute thesis presentation.
+PRESENTATIONS The conference format will include standard 20 minute presentations as well as 3-5 minute pitches and an exploratory workshop.
+Graduate research students are strongly encouraged to submit for a 3 minute pitch.
 Posters are encouraged, particularly posters that promote new urban research.
-Those planning 3 minute thesis presentations and poster presentations must also submit an abstract (see above).
+Those planning 3-5 minute pitches and poster presentations must also submit an abstract (see above).

 We hope that attendees will leave the ANZAPS2019 conference with tips for building meaningful and enduring research links with government, industry and the community.